HTTP-RPC/Kilo/README.md

     /math/addValues?values=1&values=2&values=3

 Elements of keyed collections are represented as colon-delimited key/value pairs.
-For example, the following URL represents a method that accepts two keyed collection arguments named `point1` and `point2`.
-Each argument contains an `x` and a `y` value:
+For example, the following URL might represent a method named "translate" that accepts two keyed collection arguments named "point1" and "point2".
+The argument values themselves each contain an "x" and a "y" element:

     /math/translate?point1=x:5&point1=y:10&point2=x:2&point2=y:4